We Are Open and Safe! Click here for our current visitor policies (subject to change during the COVID-19 pandemic).

 It stems from the periosteum, a membrane that covers the bone, being abnormal and preventing proper bone healing.
 Since the bone has not healed correctly, it is unstable and there is mobility at the false joint which should be solid, stable bone.
 As a result, many patients have an unstable leg, making function difficult.

-Historically, congenital pseudarthrosis of the tibia was known as an extremely challenging problem to treat, because it was very difficult to get the fractured bone to heal with techniques available at the time.
+Historically, congenital pseudarthrosis of the tibia was known as an extremely challenging problem to treat, because it was very difficult to get the fractured bone to heal with techniques that were available in the past.
 Advances in medical treatment as well as surgical techniques have generated vast improvements in outcome.
-While refracture is a potential risk, current treatment protocols have minimized this once devastating complication.
+While refracture is a potential risk, current treatment protocols have minimized this formerly devastating complication.

 Basic science and surgical research have shown that the poor healing is due to the irregular periosteum, abnormally hyperactive osteoclasts (cells that remodel bone), and the mechanical challenge of stabilizing very small bone fragments in children.
 A multifaceted approach addresses each component of the problem individually.